-- Each dog should have a clipboard on its run with a sheet containing its name, bio (if available), and a small photo.
+Each dog should have a clipboard on its run with a sheet containing its name, bio (if available), and a small photo.
 Be sure to note the dog's name when you take it out.
 The runs can all look the same, and you want to ensure that you put the dog back into the correct run.
-Occasionally a brand new or unexpectedly returned dog may not have a clipboard yet; in this case, the dog's run will at least have an index card or small sheet with its name on it. - Other information about the dogs is provided by posting signs on their runs.
-Most signs are self-explanatory, but it is important to scan the front of a dog's entire run to make sure you see any and all signs posted on it.
+Occasionally a brand new or unexpectedly returned dog may not have a clipboard yet; in this case, the dog's run will at least have an index card or small sheet with its name on it.

-• Particularly important signs include the following:
+- Other information about the dogs is communicated via signs posted on their run doors.
+Most signs are self explanatory, but it is important to scan the front of a dog's entire run to make sure you see any and all posted signs. - Particularly important signs include the following: